Check in - Check out

 Restored by former Hollywood set designers Robin Standefer and Stephen Alesch of Roman and Williams Buildings and Interiors, the city’s coolest hotel, in an 1893 gentleman’s sporting club, is more than just a place to stay.
 A dimly lit, wood-paneled game room is studded with pool, checkers, chess, and shuffleboard tables for booze-fueled play into the wee hours—there’s even a bocce court lined with oyster shell fragments—and upstairs, the rooftop terrace at Cindy’s serves the best brunch in town, with a view of Millenium Park to match.

-The Violet Hour Chicago, Illinois Trip Ideas lighting distilled beverage Drink
+Trip Ideas table lighting distilled beverage Drink

 2. The Violet Hour